walteryu/code4sac/ndoch-2019/modules/04_data_science.md

 Once we have explored our dataset, examined summary statistics and visualized the dataset, we can analyze the data using statistical functions from the [scipy module](https://www.scipy.org/) and make predictions with the [scikit-learn module](https://scikit-learn.org/stable/).
 These techniques and models are part of data science, which is a [broad and developing field](https://datascience.berkeley.edu/about/what-is-data-science/) consisting of various steps in managing, storing, analyzing and communicating data.

 Statistical and prediction models are typically used to analyze data.
-For example, the example in this chapter fits IMMS data to a linear regression model to see the change in total cost based on labor cost, and it fits IMMS data to a linear prediction model to predict total cost based on past total and labor cost data.
-The links below provide additional reading on data science and model, so please review them and complete the exercises as well.
+For example, in this notebook we fit a linear regression model to analyze the relationship between route incidents and vehicle delay.

-Prediction model example in this chapter is based on this Medium article [tutorial](https://towardsdatascience.com/a-beginners-guide-to-linear-regression-in-python-with-scikit-learn-83a8f7ae2b4f)
+The prediction model example in this section is based on this Medium article [tutorial](https://towardsdatascience.com/a-beginners-guide-to-linear-regression-in-python-with-scikit-learn-83a8f7ae2b4f)

 ## Exercises